The role of the LLEP Board members is:

 To communicate and promote our objectives within their sector, ensuring the clear understanding of the need for collaboration.

 Board Members play a key role in helping us to shape the local economy by influencing local and national government, as well as providing effective governance to the partnership.
-They shape and deliver the Midlands Engine Strategy and the government’s Industrial Strategy and act as ambassadors for Leicester and Leicestershire at a local, regional and national level.
+They shape and deliver the Midlands Engine Strategy and the government’s Levelling up agenda acting as ambassadors for Leicester and Leicestershire at a local, regional and national level.

 Board Members make key investment decisions and oversee our spending.
 They are responsible for making sure that the partnership’s investment delivers value for money and achieves maximum economic impact.

-LLEP Board Member are unpaid, and the commitment can be up to two days per month.
+LLEP Board Members are unpaid, and the commitment can be up to two days per month.
 Board terms last for a period of three years.

 I am the Director of SajeImpact, an organisation which offers a wide variety of bespoke support and advice to Sports Bodies, NGBs, Social Enterprises and Faith Charities, making sure their strategies and communications are effective with the key stakeholders in their sector and bringing social transformation projects to life.